bryce-evans/webgl-portals/README.md

 #### PortalLayout
 Extends `THREE.Group`.
 A group of portals in a preset configuration.
 This is mostly useful for having all portals in a scene update with common changes.
 Several Three.js geometry primitives are included, as well as utils to split up additional geometric shapes and quickly create a unique scene inside each face.

+### Scene Requirements & Limitations
+The following should not happen and behavior is undefined:
+* Portals cannot have intersections enabled and intersect another portal.
+* An object cannot be touching two or more portals at the same time.

 ### Resources

 Render to Texture